Last Updated: 6/17/19

 Exhibitor or Sponsor Interest

 If the Call to Action of you campaign creatives is directing targets to sign up for or inquire about booth space or sponsorship opportunities, your Goal should be tracking who completes exhibitor or sponsorship sign up after interacting with the campaign.
 That Segment may look like the below which captures the exhibitor inquiry confirmation URL:

-If your campaign's is to have your target fill out a form, your Goal can be any persons who have reached the 'Thank You' page that follows a submitted form.
-If the form does not have a unique confirmation URL the form submission can be captured using Advanced Segmentation.
+If your campaign's Goal is to have your target fill out a form, your Goal can be any persons who have reached the 'Thank You' page that follows a submitted form.
+If the form does not have a unique confirmation URL the form submission can be captured using Feathr CRM integration.